Counseling and Student Affairs

 As career and vocational concerns are experienced by individuals throughout life, a need developed for advanced training in the area of career program management.
 The Certificate in Career Services (CCS) is designed to provide career counselors, educators, and other helping professionals with the advanced knowledge they need serve students and clients within the context of an ever changing employment landscape.
 Successful graduates will have earned their certificate based on the completion of theory-based instruction and internship experiences, primarily focused on college/university student affairs.
-For more information click the Certificate in Career Services link above.
+For more information, visit the Certificate in Career Services page.

 College campuses have become increasingly internationalized.
 International student populations have grown, study abroad has become a standard in higher education, and as a result, the student population has developed new needs.
 The Certificate in International Student Services offers graduate-level students preparation to manage educational exchange, lead campus internationalization, and provide international student services.
 Students pursuing the Certificate in International Student Services may complete the certificate program by itself or along with the MAE in Student Affairs.
 Successful graduates will have earned their certificate through theory-based instruction, application of material through internship, and an international experience.
-For more information click the International Student Services (ISS) link above.
+For more information, visit the International Student Services (ISS) page.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,